bdgwsh/users-service/README.md

 }
  ```

-If user already exists ore there is no user with <user_id>
+If user already exists or there is no user with <user_id>
  ```
 {
     "user": null